gThomse/CodeSamples/README.md

 "International Appointments.py"
 Is a utility I wrote to list times around the world of destinations I have friends and family.

+"flight time2.py" and Flights.xlsx
+Is a utility I wrote to convert airline arrival and departure times on my travel schedule to local dates and times for relatives in Australia wanting to track the trip.

+"HEIC_to_JPG.py"
+Is a utility I wrote to convert HEIC pictures to JPG format.